wpPlugins-io/Press-Elements/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Bug fix - When adding new widgets the design is not applied because of undefined hover animation.

 = 1.2.1 =

 **General**

 * Add an admin menu linking to the plugin support forum.
 * Bug fix - display plugin admin even if Elementor is not active.